DanPearce/CI_PP3_Battleships/README.md

 </details>

 ### Computer
-The use of the computer as an opponant allows for us to create a unqiue game experience each time, this is because the computer will randomly place it's ships and also randomly select too!
-So every game is different!
+The use of the computer as an opponent allows for us to create a unique game experience each time, this is because the computer will randomly place its ships and also randomly select too!
+So, every game is different!

 - User Stories: 7, 11